daprinco/pdsnd_github/README.md

 ### Description
 This project tests your knowledge of version control.
 A remote repository was forked and cloned locally.
 Changes were done locally by updating README.md documentation and refactoring Python code from previous assignment.
+A documentation branch is added to the master branch to track changes in the README.md and docstring in python code.
 Changes are then pushed to remote repository.

 ### Files used
 bikeshare.py